TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

 #### TAP User-space Application {#intercore_linux_tap_app}

-The user-space application serves as a medium to facilitate the exchange of Ethernet frames between different cores on the SoC, R5 and A72 as of now.
+The `tap` user-space application serves as a medium to facilitate the exchange of Ethernet frames between the A72 Linux and R5_0 (MCU2_0) master cores.
 To achieve this, a TAP device is used to read from and write to the Linux network stack.
 Ethernet frames are copied from/to the shared memory region to allow other cores to access it.

 ##### Compiling and installing TAP application {#intercore_linux_tap_compilation}